 The study also revealed the growing threats women face online.
 62% of female CSO representatives and 50% female journalists reported being targets of cyber harassment.
 Both men and women are common perpetrators of online harassment, telling these public facing women to ‘go back to school’, ‘leave politics’ or commenting negatively on their physical appearance.
 Surprisingly, these attacks also come from other public facing women, responding to backlash they receive from the public.
 “They are now used to this… They are going to fight back for themselves because they don’t have the laws to protect themselves.
 They don’t have the right things in place, so they use their comment section to comment back.”
 Millicent Kargbo, SLAWIJ’s Executive President explains in an interview with Internews.

 Alongside change on the individual level, SLAWIJ is spearheading initiatives to more broadly raise awareness on the issues by leading social media campaigns and using traditional media to raise awareness on the issues.
 Through the launch of this report and threat tracking activity, many media outlets have shown interest in covering this topic.
 “Many people were just learning about this issue and were interested to learn more…The part that’s more appreciated is that SLAWIJ is tracking this and introducing specific words to describe the comments that women receive every day on their platforms,” Kargbo explains.
 The report’s final chapter on Conclusions and Recommendations shows the additional steps policy necessary to support public facing women to continue carrying out their work both safely as securely.
-As the project ends in May 2023, Internews will continue to seek opportunities to further support partners working on this important issue in Sierra Leone.
+After the end of the project, Internews will continue to seek opportunities to further support partners working on this important issue in Sierra Leone.